Growing Up Online : Connected Kids

 Computers and Student Learning: Bivariate and Multivariate Evidence on the Availability and Use of Computers at Home and at School

 We estimate the relationship between students' educational achievement and the availability and use of computers at home and at school in the international student-level PISA database.
 Bivariate analyses show a positive correlation between student achievement and the availability of computers both at home and at schools.
 However, once we control extensively for family background and school characteristics, the relationship gets negative for home computers and insignificant for school computers.
+Thus, the mere availability of computers at home seems to distract students from effective learning.

 Internet and American Life